sfajfer/Master-of-Gu/Gu Index.md

 Effect: You are assailed with a horrendous pain for 1 hour while your skin molts and is replaced with {iron, steel, titanium}.
 You are incapable of taking any actions except to speak for the entire duration.
 When the process is complete, your skin is permanently transmuted into a flexible membrane as strong as the respective metal.
 Whenever you take damage to your hit points, except shock or sonic, reduce it by {5, 12, 25}, to a minimum of 0.
 Whenever you take shock damage to your hit points, multiply it by 2.

 ### Polished Gold Gu
+*As is the case with most cultivation improving Gu, Polished Gold Gu is exceptionally valuable.
+Despite only being rank 3, Polished Gold Gu's refinement recipe requires the sacrifice of a precious rank 4 Relic Gu.*

 *Rank 3 Carver*

-Cost:
+Cost: 40 portions

-Range:
+Range: Self

-Health:
+Health: 5

-Food:
+Food: 1 kg of solid gold (5 primeval stones)

 Keywords: [**Expendable**]

-Effect: Your aptitude is permanently increased by 2%.
+Effect: Your aptitude is permanently increased by 5%.

 #### Upgrade Tree: Silver Lining Gu
 *Silver Lining Gu can be refined into several different rank 2 Gu.
 Quicksilver Lining Gu provides a speed boost, Steel Lining Gu provides physical defense, and Resurgence Gu pivots to Wood Path to provide additional healing to surrounding allies.*